Kishori IVF

 • Pelvic discomfort or pressure

-Fibroids can also lead to anaemia due to heavy blood loss, leaving you feeling light-headed or dizzy.
+Fibroids can also lead to anemia due to heavy blood loss, leaving you feeling light-headed or dizzy.
 In more severe cases, untreated fibroids may contribute to infertility or increase the chances of miscarriage.

 What Causes Uterine Fibroids?